PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

 # Make sure to keep track of your JupyterLab url and file root if your root is not at "/home/joyvan".
 JL_URL = urlparse("https://<JUPYTERHUB_URL>/user/<USERNAME>/user-namespaces/lab?")

-# Embeds an IFrame of a local build of Polus Render into Jupyter Lab, this is sufficient if your file root is "/home/joyvan/"
+# Embeds an IFrame of a static build of Polus Render into Jupyter Lab, this is sufficient if your file root is "/home/joyvan/"
 render(nbhub_url=JL_URL)

 # Same as above; however, if your file root is "/Users/jeff.chen/", your invocation will require nb_root argument
 render(nbhub_url=JL_URL, \
     nb_root=Path("/Users/jeff.chen/"))

-# Embeds an IFrame of a local build of Polus Render with an image file hosted at "https://viv-demo.storage.googleapis.com/LuCa-7color_Scan1/"
+# Embeds an IFrame of a static build of Polus Render with an image file hosted at "https://viv-demo.storage.googleapis.com/LuCa-7color_Scan1/"
 render(nbhub_url=JL_URL, \
     image_location=urlparse("https://viv-demo.storage.googleapis.com/LuCa-7color_Scan1/"))

-# Embeds an IFrame of a local build of Polus Render with an image hosted locally at "/home/joyvan/zarr files/pyramid.zarr"
+# Embeds an IFrame of a static build of Polus Render with an image hosted at "/home/joyvan/zarr files/pyramid.zarr"
 render(nbhub_url=JL_URL, \
     image_location=Path(r"zarr files/pyramid.zarr"))

-# Embeds an IFrame of a local build of Polus Render with an image and overlay file that is hosted locally
+# Embeds an IFrame of a static build of Polus Render with an image and overlay file
 render(nbhub_url=JL_URL, \
     image_location=Path("zarr files/pyramid.zarr"), \
     microjson_overlay_location=Path("overlay files/x00_y01_c1_segmentations.json"))

-# Embeds an IFrame of a local build of Polus Render with an image and overlay file that is hosted online
+# Embeds an IFrame of a static build of Polus Render with an image and overlay file served online
 render(nbhub_url=JL_URL, \
     image_location=urlparse("https://files.scb-ncats.io/pyramids/segmentations/x00_y01_c1.ome.tif"), \
     microjson_overlay_location=urlparse("https://files.scb-ncats.io/pyramids/segmentations/x00_y03_c1_segmentations.json"))